Rohanvanwijk/Rohanvanwijk/README.md

 - 👋 Hi, I’m @Rohanvanwijk
-- 👀 I’m interested in front-end development.
+- 👀 I’m a in front-end developer.
-- 🌱 I’m currently learning Vue.js.
-- 💞️ I’m looking to collaborate on web development.
 - 📫 How to reach me: mail.